ct0275/ctas/README.md

 ## Prerequisites
 ctas is a tiny batch file on windows, so it needs some install before use.
+Especially, tibero db link works well with another databases for tibero java gateway, basically it works on jdbc library.
+You can use like this.
+select * from tab1@oracle;
+select * from tab2@mssql;
+create table tab3 as select * from tab3@mariadb;
+select * from tab4@sybase;
+and so on....

+What do you think of this simplicity?

 ### 1. Java development tookit
 > <span style='color: #9061ff'> JDK 1.8 </spqn>